jperon/lyluatex/lyluatex.md

 \option{showfailed} is set to `true` only a warning is issued and a box with an informative text is typeset into the resulting document.

+### Forcing (Re-)Compilation

+\lyOption{force-compilation}{false}

+In some cases \lyluatex's heuristics to determine the need for recompilation may fail, especially when not all relevant code is included through LilyPond's
+\cmd{include} command, in which cases \lyluatex\ may consider the content unchanged.
+In such cases the \option{force-compilation} option skips the checks and unconditionally recompiles the score, which may be a better solution than to (selectively) delete the scores from the \option{tmpdir} directory.

 ## MusicXML options

 \lyOption{xml2ly}{musicxml2ly}